 - Other drinks.
 All meals included in the itinerary come with a cup of tea or coffee.
 You need to pay for any other drinks that you order.

 - Overweight backpack.
-If your backpack weighs more than 13kg, you’ll need to pay a bit extra to compensate your porter.
+If your backpack weighs more than the maximum stated in your quote, you’ll need to pay a bit extra to compensate your porter.

 - Optional extras at your accommodation.
 In some accommodation you may have an opportunity to pay for WIFI access.
 It’s normal for teahouses to charge extra for battery charging, since most rooms don’t have power points.
 Some teahouses have hot showers (or hot buckets of water), or even attached bathrooms available for an extra cost.